 These respondents, although they do not have bank accounts, comprehend brand awareness of BRI as the most popular bank (61%), followed by BCA and Bank Mandiri respectively.
 So why do they still hesitate to open the bank accounts?

-In conclusion, there are still some gaps to work on and areas to develop by the banks to maximize the use banking products and services: both reinforce the use of e-banking in the middle-up segment and change the mindset to go to the bank for the middle-down segment.
+In conclusion, there are still some gaps to work on and areas to develop by the banks to maximize the use banking products and services: both reinforce the use of e-banking in middle-up segment and change the mindset to go to the bank for middle-down segment.
 For more information or full research service, contact our team in BOI Research Services.